Trauma-Informed Meditation

 Very Important – When registering for this program, it is necessary to attend the Day 1 class, Live.
 If you cannot attend on the first day, please schedule for a future class that fits your schedule better.

-Monthly Classes
+Live Monthly Classes on Zoom

 Adam talks about the classes